Mariama-ny21/little-rewards/README.md

 - Interactive UI: Simple, engaging, and motivating images to encourage progress

 5. How It Works?

 Little Rewards is designed to be an intuitive and seamless task-and-reward system, helping parents guide their children through positive habit-building in a structured yet engaging way.
 The journey begins on the Home page, where users can review key information and navigate easily.
 On the Task page, parents select tasks suited to their child’s abilities and developmental stage, ensuring personalised learning experiences.
 The Reward page provides examples of incentives based on completed tasks, allowing parents to tailor rewards according to effort and difficulty.
 A simple click on the Thank You button marks the completion of the process, fostering motivation, celebration, and continued positive reinforcement for families.
 For more additional information, please see the FAQ section on the Contact page.

 6. Technologies Used

 Little Rewards is built using:
-- Frontend: HTML, CSS, and a little JavaScript (for dynamic interactions).
+- Frontend: HTML, CSS, and a little JavaScript (for dynamic interactions)

 7. Tools Used

 Development and design tools:
 - Visual Studio Code (coding environment)
 - Lighthouse (performance analysis)
 - GitHub (version control)

 8. Testing

 Testing ensures a smooth experience:
 Little Rewards undergoes testing to ensure a smooth experience for both children and parents, making navigation simple and intuitive.
 Additionally, performance analysis through Lighthouse reports helps optimize speed and responsiveness, while cross-browser and mobile testing guarantees seamless compatibility across different devices